 Property Tax Increases Unacceptable and Unsustainable for Businesses

-Over the past two weeks, the Surrey Board of Trade has received numerous complaints about the high percentage level of property tax increases for businesses.
+Over the past three weeks, the Surrey Board of Trade has received numerous complaints about the high percentage level of property tax increases for businesses.

-“Class 4, 5, 6 are facing increases as high as 150%,” said Anita Huberman, CEO, Surrey Board of Trade.
-“This is unacceptable and unsustainable.
-There is no room even for delays given the cash flow challenges of the pandemic.
-Believe me, we are not just letting this go.
-We can’t.
+“Class 5 and 6 are facing average increases of 16.9% and 27.3% this year, respectively,” said Anita Huberman, President and CEO, Surrey Board of Trade.
+“Businesses do not have the capacity to pay such high taxes given the cash flow challenges caused by the pandemic, supply shortages, natural disasters, inflation, interest rate increases, and workforce challenges.
 We need a tax climate that is conducive to the success and sustainability of businesses.
-Over the years, all levels of governments have put significant tax burdens on business.”
+Over the years, all levels of governments have put significant tax burdens on business, including regulatory burdens that inhibit a business’ ability to grow.”

 SURREY TAX PULSE SURVEY REPORT

-The Surrey Board of Trade released the Surrey Property Tax Pulse Survey at their Surrey Property Tax event on June 21: REPORT.
-In summary, a wide range when comparing 2019 property tax amounts with 2021:
+The Surrey Board of Trade released the Surrey Property Tax Pulse Survey Report.

 REASONS FOR TAXATION: